hdc-arizona/hdc-arizona.github.io/projects/end-to-end-visual-big-data/db-tech-for-interactive-vis/index.md

 A Structured Review of Data Management Technology for Interactive Visualization and Analysis.
 [Leilani Battle](https://www.cs.umd.edu/~leilani/bio.html) and [Carlos Scheidegger](https://cscheid.net).
 IEEE TVCG (VIS 2020), to appear. [pdf](/papers/infovis_2020_dbsurvey.pdf)

+## Interactive Website

+If you want to get a feel for what's in the bibliography, or even contribute new articles to it, please visit [the interactive version](https://hdc-arizona.github.io/db-interactive-vis-bib/) of the bibliography.

 ## Methodology and Materials

 We conducted a systematic literature review of six different venues